aa-hridoy/envato-sale-tools-docs/getting-started.md

 ## Cronjob

-Cron jobs are scheduled tasks that the system runs at predefined times or intervals.
+Cronjob are scheduled tasks that the system runs at predefined times or intervals.
 It helps to synchronize your Envato sales with your site automatically.

 ### On Shared Hosting